Roberto Cofresí: Lineage

+Originally from Prague, Cofresí paternal patriarch Cristoforo Kupferschein received a recognition and coat of arms from Ferdinand I of Austria in December 1549 and eventually moved to Trieste.
+(Note: For decades his origin was debated in academia.
 In 1945, historian Enrique Ramírez Brau speculated that Cofresí may have had Jewish ancestry.
 A theory, held by David Cuesta and historian Ursula Acosta (a member of the Puerto Rican Genealogy Society), held that the name Kupferstein ("copper stone") may have been chosen by his family when the 18th-century European Jewish population adopted surnames.
-The theory was later discarded when their research uncovered a complete family tree prepared by Cofresí's cousin, Luigi de Jenner, indicating that their name was spelled Kupferschein (not Kupferstein).
-Originally from Prague, Cofresí paternal patriarch Cristoforo Kupferschein received a recognition and coat of arms from Ferdinand I of Austria in December 1549 and eventually moved to Trieste.
+The theory was later discarded when their research uncovered a complete family tree prepared by Cofresí's cousin, Luigi de Jenner, indicating that their name was spelled Kupferschein (not Kupferstein).)
 His last name was probably adapted from the town of Kufstein.
 After its arrival, the family became one of Trieste's early settlers.
 Cristoforo's son Felice was recognized as a noble in 1620, becoming Edler von Kupferschein.
 The family gained prestige and became one of the city's wealthiest, with the next generation receiving the best possible education and marrying into other influential families.
 Cofresí's grandfather, Giovanni Giuseppe Stanislao de Kupferschein, held several offices in the police, military and municipal administration.
 According to Acosta, Cofresí's father Francesco Giuseppe Fortunato von Kupferschein received a lateinschule education and left at age 19 for Frankfurt (probably in search of a university or legal practice).
 In Frankfurt he mingled with influential figures such as Johann Wolfgang von Goethe, returning to Trieste two years later.